nupurkapoor/scribble-pad/README.md

 * Navigate to the directory
 * Run `npm install` to get all dependencies
 * `bower install`

-#### Description
-The application is an inspiration from the classic todo-mvc application.
-Uses Firebase as its data base.
-Can be accessed at: https://scribble-pad.firebaseapp.com/

 #### To Dos
 * Validation of fields.